-(1) Value is based on the closing price of the Company's Class A common stock on December 31, 2022.
+- (1) Value is based on the closing price of the Company's Class A common stock on December 31, 2022.
 For each NEO, includes restricted shares included in the Annual Incentive Awards and the 100% of the target number of shares included in each of the LTIP Awards.
-For Mr. Penn, does not include 1,000,000 unvested SARs that vest on a Change in Control because the \$8.27 base price of the SARs exceeded the closing price of the Company's Class A common stock on December 31, 2022.
+For Mr. Penn, does not include 1,000,000 unvested SARs that vest on a Change in Control because the \$8.27 base price of the SARs exceeded the closing price of the Company's Class A common stock on December 31, 2022. - (2) For Mr. Penn, all outstanding equity awards vest on a Change in Control without respect to termination of employment.